temporalio/documentation/docs/application-development/testing.md

 </TabItem>
 <TabItem value="typescript">

-You can also call `testEnv.sleep()` from your test code to advance the test server's time.
+You can call `testEnv.sleep()` from your test code to advance the test server's time.
-This is useful for testing intermediate state, or for testing indefinitely long-running Workflows.
+This is useful for testing intermediate states or indefinitely long-running Workflows.
 However, to use `testEnv.sleep()`, you need to avoid automatic time skipping by starting the Workflow with `.start()` instead of `.execute()` (and not calling `.result()`).

 `workflow.ts`